Alfred, Lord Tennyson: The art of Tennyson's poetry

-As source material for his poetry, Tennyson used a wide range of subject matter ranging from medieval legends to classical myths and from domestic situations to observations of nature.
+As source material for his poetry, Tennyson used a wide range of subject matter, from medieval legends to classical myths and from domestic situations to observations of nature.
 The influence of John Keats and other Romantic poets published before and during his childhood is evident from the richness of his imagery and descriptive writing.
 He also handled rhythm masterfully.
-The insistent beat of Break, Break, Break emphasises the relentless sadness of the subject matter.
+The insistent beat of "Break, Break, Break" emphasises the relentless sadness of the subject matter.
 Tennyson's use of the musical qualities of words to emphasise his rhythms and meanings is sensitive.
 The language of "I come from haunts of coot and hern" lilts and ripples like the brook in the poem and the last two lines of "Come down O maid from yonder mountain height" illustrate his telling combination of onomatopoeia, alliteration, and assonance:

 Tennyson was a craftsman who polished and revised his manuscripts extensively, to the point where his efforts at self-editing were described by his contemporary Robert Browning as "insane", symptomatic of "mental infirmity".
 His complex compositional practice and frequent redrafting also demonstrates a dynamic relationship between images and words, as can be seen in the many notebooks he worked in.
 Few poets have used such a variety of styles with such an exact understanding of metre; like many Victorian poets, he experimented in adapting the quantitative metres of Greek and Latin poetry to English.
 He reflects the Victorian period of his maturity in his feeling for order and his tendency towards moralising.
 He also reflects a concern common among Victorian writers in being troubled by the conflict between religious faith and expanding scientific knowledge.
 Tennyson possessed a strong poetic power, which his early readers often attributed to his "Englishness" and his masculinity.
 Well-known among his longer works are Maud and Idylls of the King, the latter arguably the most famous Victorian adaptation of the legend of King Arthur and the Knights of the Round Table.
-A common thread of grief, melancholy, and loss connects much of his poetry (including Mariana, The Lotos Eaters, Tears, Idle Tears, In Memoriam), possibly reflecting Tennyson's own lifelong struggle with debilitating depression.
-T. S. Eliot famously described Tennyson as "the saddest of all English poets", whose technical mastery of verse and language provided a "surface" to his poetry's "depths, to the abyss of sorrow".
+A common thread of grief, melancholy, and loss connects much of his poetry (including "Mariana", "The Lotos Eaters", "Tears, Idle Tears", "In Memoriam"), possibly reflecting Tennyson's lifelong struggle with debilitating depression.
+T. S. Eliot described Tennyson as "the saddest of all English poets", whose technical mastery of verse and language provided a "surface" to his poetry's "depths, to the abyss of sorrow".
 Other poets such as W. H. Auden maintained a more critical stance, stating that Tennyson was the "stupidest" of all the English poets, adding that: "There was little about melancholia he didn't know; there was little else that he did."